Robust Semiparametric Inference for Bayesian Additive Regression Trees: Setup and Implementation

 This has been extensively studied in the frequentist literature, starting with the augmented inverse propensity score weighting (AIPW) by \cite{robins1994regression}.
 Its extension to using pilot machine learning estimators combined with cross-fitting by \citep{chernozhukov2017double} has generated considerable interest in the literature.
 The formulation in Step \eqref{recentered_bay_est} of our algorithm mimics the frequentist construction and it agrees with the one-step posterior proposed by \cite{yiu2023corrected}.

-\begin{remark}[Estimation of Riesz Representer] In comparison with the main proposal of \cite{yiu2023corrected} which also assigns some prior to the propensity score function, our choice is to plug in some pilot estimator\footnote{\cite{yiu2023corrected} also consider the version that plugs in some point estimator for the propensity score in discussing the distinction to the prior adjustment approach of \cite{ray2020causal}.}.
-This is motivated from the following considerations.
-First, the technical proof becomes feasible to relax the Donsker property in our proposal, combined with the sample splitting trick.
-The sample splitting has long been used in the semiparametric models, \citep{schick1986semi,van1998asymptotic} and regained its popularity in the DML literature \citep{chernozhukov2017double,chernozhukov2018double}.
-Second, for more complicated semiparametric mdoels, the Riesz representer may lack a tractable analytical formula, but one can still propose a pilot estimator using the approach of \cite{chernozhukov2017robust}.
-In this scenario, it would be difficult to design some feasible algorithm to obtain its posterior.
-Last but not least, compared with the conditional mean function, often times the Riesz representer is of secondary interest, one can view the plug-in estimator as a particular type of degenerate posterior for the propensity score \citep{ray2020causal}. \end{remark}
+\begin{remark}[Estimation of the Riesz Representer] Our proposal builds on a plug-in approach that employs pilot estimators of the Riesz representer.
+Alternatively, one could assign some prior to the propensity score function, as in the main main proposal of \cite{yiu2023corrected}\footnote{\cite{yiu2023corrected} also consider the version that plugs in an estimator for the propensity score considered within a discussion of the distinction to the prior adjustment approach of \cite{ray2020causal}.}.
+Our approach in comparison is motivated by the following considerations.
+First, by adopting sample splitting for the pilot estimators, it becomes feasible to relax the Donsker condition by our proposal.
+Sample splitting has long been used in the semiparametric models, \citep{schick1986semi,van1998asymptotic} and regained popularity in the DML literature \citep{chernozhukov2017double,chernozhukov2018double}.
+Second, in more complicated semiparametric models, the Riesz representer may lack a tractable analytical form, but one can still construct a pilot estimator following the approach of \cite{chernozhukov2017robust}.
+In such cases, designing a feasible algorithm to obtain its posterior can be challenging.
+Finally, compared to the conditional mean function, the Riesz representer is often of secondary interest, one can view the plug-in estimator as a particular type of degenerate posterior for the propensity score \citep{ray2020causal}. \end{remark}